Piracy in the Atlantic World: The punishment for piracy

-In the Atlantic world of the 17th and 18th centuries piracy was defined as any criminal act committed on the high seas.
-This means that many of those accused of piracy were criminals but not necessarily a crew of sailors capturing ships.
+In the 17th and 18th centuries, piracy was defined as any criminal act committed on the high seas.
+This means that many of those accused of piracy were criminals but not necessarily a member of a crew of sailors capturing ships.
 William Wood who was convicted and hanged for taking his captains money after he and another sailor got in an argument with him and threw him overboard.

-Johnson published the statute relating to piracy in the early 18th century in A General History of the Pyrates.
-The crime was differentiated from wartime privateering in the statute, and defined who was punishable in very specific terms.
-The prescribed punishment, if convicted, was "Death without Benefit of Clergy, and forfeit Land and Goods."
+Johnson published the statute relating to piracy in the early 18th century in A General History of the Pirates.
+The crime was differentiated from wartime privateering in the statute and defined who was punishable in very specific terms.
+If convicted, the prescribed punishment was "Death without Benefit of Clergy and forfeit Land and Goods."
 The statute was applicable to the American colonies, but Scotland was excluded.
-A death sentence could be carried out on captured pirates at sea without benefit of trial, according to the statute.
+A death sentence could be carried out on captured pirates at sea without benefit of trial according to the statute.
 Often clergy were called in to advise the prisoner in the time before his death, or someone else fulfilled this role.

-Throughout his text, Johnson describes the punishments meted out on captured pirates.
-Public execution by hanging was typical, although some were given lesser sentences such as indentures if the court was unconvinced of their complicity with the pirate mission, or if there were other extenuating circumstances.
+In the text, Johnson describes the punishments meted out on captured pirates.
+Public execution by hanging was typical, although some were given lesser sentences such as indentures if the court was unconvinced of their complicity with the pirate mission or if there were other extenuating circumstances.
 Bodies were also sometimes displayed after the execution.
 Executions in the early 18th century were somewhat common throughout the Atlantic world, and there were hundreds of crimes that could lead to execution.

-The Admiralty Courts and men like Cotton Mather would eventually wrest power from the rogue elements.
-With gruesome public acts taking place for all to see, pirates would be killed and displayed en masse at many of the ports they once looted or called home in the New World.
+The Admiralty Courts and men like Cotton Mather used these very public punishments such as putting executed men on displayed at many of the ports they once looted or called home in the New World in an effort to regain some of their power.